 When something breaks, is your immediate response to throw it out?
 Prolong the lifespan of your clothes by learning more about how to give them a new lease of life.
 Back in the day, basic mending skills like sewing buttons back on or darning a hole used to keep clothes in their owners' wardrobes for years and sometimes decades longer than we keep our clothes these days – but with today's throwaway fashion culture, so many of those skills have gotten lost.
 Get re-acquainted with a needle and thread.
 Can't be bothered?
 Find a good tailor and make friends with them, their work will transform old, worse-for-wear or ill-fitting garments.

 In 2017, the Pulse of Fashion Industry report put cow leather at the top of its list of the most environmentally damaging fabrics for cradle-to-gate impact per kg of material.
 Silk came second, and wool fourth.
 Tanning chemicals kill 90% of all of the leather workers in Bangladesh – one of the world's top leather producers – before the age of 50, but tanning isn't the only harmful aspect of leather: recent reports found that 93% of the damage of leather occurs before the tanning stage.
 So “vegetable-tanned” leather makes a very small difference.
 But isn't vegan leather made from plastic?
 Not the new crop of sustainable, naturally derived plant leathers such as apple leather, Pinatex (pineapple leaf fibre), cork, wine leather, fruit leather, leaf leather and so much more.
-High fashion vegan brands like Ashoka, Good Guys Don't Wear Leather, LUXTRA – and many more – are making great use of these alternatives to make beautiful vegan bags, vegan shoes and vegan accessories.
+High fashion vegan brands like Ashoka, Good Guys Don't Wear Leather, LUXTRA – and many more – are making great use of these alternatives to make beautiful vegan bags, vegan shoes, vegan clothes and sustainable accessories.
 The leathers of the future are kind to both animals and the planet.